 - Show your appreciation: Show gratitude for all of their efforts by saying "Thank You," presenting awards, or other forms of recognition.
 If possible, providing a small snack or food goes a long way to show appreciation with students.

-- Nominate stellar students for the monthly Community Involvement Award or annual WSU President's Award for Leadership: For more information about these Civic Engagement Awards, .
+- Nominate stellar students for the annual WSU President's Award for Leadership.

 The most important thing to remember is that there are no tricks to motivation.
 The strategies discussed above require time, energy, and awareness.

 As you work with students, it is important to give students feedback about the work they are doing.
 This helps students see how important they are to your agency and those being served, as well as offering suggestions for improvement.
-Throughout their academic career, students are gaining a lot of important skills to help them in the future; their service learning experience offers them an opportunity to gain hands on experience in their prospective career field.
-Many students may wish to include their service learning placement on future professional resumes, scholarships, and graduate school applications.
+Throughout their academic career, students are gaining a lot of important skills to help them in the future; their community engagement experience offers them an opportunity to gain hands on experience in their prospective career field.
+Many students may wish to include their experiences in the community on future professional resumes, scholarships, and graduate school applications.
 If you complete evaluations for students, it is a good idea to maintain a record of the evaluations for future reference calls regarding a student.

 Occasionally you may be faced with a difficult student.
 The student may not be adhering to the standards of your agency, putting others at risk, and not engaged in the work.
 In these situations try to address any problems as soon as they arise; conversations regarding performance issues should be carried out in a one-to-one setting.
 When talking with the student describe what you have observed, use the position description to identify expected behaviors, and indicate a shared commitment to finding a solution to the problem(s).